-Equity is used by analysts to work out how financially “healthy” a company is.
-It also represents what would be left if all of a businesses’ assets were liquidated and the debt paid off.
+Represents what would be left if all of a businesses’ assets were liquidated and the debt paid off.

 A plan to enable you to leave your business, either after achieving your goal or deciding you would like to move on to do something else while recouping any capital you invested when starting the company.

 An organised movement enabling producers in developing countries to receive a fair price for the items they produce.
 Fairtrade certification is becoming much more common in many sectors, particularly food, with several large brands now stating that their products are ‘certified Fairtrade’ on their packaging.

 Planning, analysing, monitoring, organising, reviewing and controlling an organisation’s monetary resources.
 Responsibility for financial management often falls to the finance director, and by extension the financial department.